dylan-lang/opendylan/documentation/duim-reference/source/conventions.rst

 The *duim* module is the main API module, which contains the variables for the API-level functions available.

-The *duim-geometry* module provides basic support for coordinate geometry.
+The :doc:`geom` module provides basic support for coordinate geometry.
 This allows the position of elements in a window object to be determined correctly.

-The *duim-extended-geometry* module provides more extensive support for co-ordinate geometry that is only required for more specialist uses.
+The :doc:`ext-geom` module provides more extensive support for co-ordinate geometry that is only required for more specialist uses.

-The *duim-dcs* module provides color support to the DUIM library.
+The :doc:`dcs` module provides color support to the DUIM library.

-The *duim-sheets* module provides basic support for sheets.
+The :doc:`silica` module provides basic support for sheets.
 Sheets are the basic unit of window applications, and can be nested hierarchically to build up a complete user interface.

-The *duim-graphics* module provides support for graphics drawing
+The :doc:`graphics` module provides support for graphics drawing

-The *duim-layouts* module provides support for a layout protocol that makes it easy to create and layout groups of related elements in a given interface.
+The :doc:`layouts` module provides support for a layout protocol that makes it easy to create and layout groups of related elements in a given interface.
 This module can handle layout problems such as the spacing and justification of a group of elements automatically.

-The *duim-gadgets* module provides all the gadgets available for use in the DUIM library.
+The :doc:`gadgets` module provides all the gadgets available for use in the DUIM library.
 Gadgets are the sheet objects that make up any user interface, and the DUIM library supplies all the gadgets you will need in your applications.

-The *duim-frames* module provides support for frames.
+The :doc:`frames` module provides support for frames.
 A DUIM frame is a combination of a set of nested sheets, together with an event loop that describes the behavior of the elements in those sheets.
 DUIM frames can be used to specify whether a given user interface is displayed in an